issp-center-dev/dsqss/doc/en/dla/users-manual/input_simple.rst

 ``lattice``
 +++++++++++++++
-A table specifying information of lattice.
+A table denoting information of lattice.
 This is used in ``dla_pre`` and ``dla_latgen``.

 Keys in the ``lattice`` table are following: